arrow_left_alt

 1. Making it easier for the end user

-Instead of reading descriptions, users can quickly view key parameters in list form in the description tab.
+Instead of reading descriptions, users can quickly view key parameters in list form in the description tab with comprehensive product detail information that matches their individual preferences.

 Can a variant have different properties from the main product?